Gas information sheet 59: Type A appliance service – inspecting and servicing Type A appliances

 This information sheet:

-- is only intended to provide a guide to the requirements for Type A servicing and inspection work; for more detailed information, please refer to Type A Servicing Standard AS 4575-2005 Gas appliances – Quality of servicing
+- is intended to provide a guide to the requirements for Type A servicing and inspection work for open flued gas appliances (for more detailed information, see AS 4575 Gas appliances – Servicing of Type A appliances)

-- should be read in conjunction with ESV:
+- should be read in conjunction with ESV’s:

 - Gas Information Sheet 57, Your Obligations Under The Gas Safety Act

 - Gas Information Sheet 58, The Quality and Adequacy of Air Supply